SivertPL/RPI-Anonymous-Box/README.md

 - tor
 - openvpn
 - iptables-persistent
+- festival (optional) for voice information, it's pretty cool!
+If you don't want it, edit the script anon.sh.
 - nyx (optional) for monitoring TOR usage

 ## Contents of the repository
-- dhcpdc.conf - configuration for the dhcp server, which provides a mini-network on the Ethernet
+- dhcpd.conf - configuration for the dhcp server, which provides a mini-network on the Ethernet
 - anon.sh - this script will make everything easier.
 After configuring iptables and dhcpd you just need to type "anon start" to initialize the Network
 - rules.v4 - these are iptables rules necessary to prevent any leaks
 - torrc - TOR daemon settings